darklang/dark/README.md

  - errors view
  - performance layer
  - page view (see all the pages)

+ - the data flows one way.
+But we create a source from the defitinion of the sink.
+Then we type check changes along those arrows.
+The definition of "create" isn't magic, it's derived from the DS when it's instantiated.

 features:
 - optimized page size
 - android and web page and ios app
 - static typing and error checking the whole way through
-- automatic sitemap
+- automatic sitemap, rss feed
-- automatic AMP and FB-optimized page
+- automatic AMP, opengraph, twitter card, FB-optimized page
 -